ibm-messaging/mq-golang/README.md

 * Initial release

 18 Jul 2016
-* Changed structures so that applications (mostly) will not need to use cgo to imbed the MQ C headers
+* Changed structures so that most applications will not need to use cgo to imbed the MQ C headers ** Go programs will now use int32 where C programs use MQLONG ** Use of message handles, distribution lists require cgo for now
-* Package ibmmq now includes a version of the numeric #defines as a Go file
+* Package ibmmq now includes the numeric #defines as a Go file, cmqc.go, for easier use
 * Removed "src/" prefix from tree in github repo
 * Removed need for buffer length parm on Put/Put1
 * Updated comments